Marti Holley and Norah Murray

 Marti and Norah became friends while on the Board of Shotoku Children’s Center.
 As board members they helped with the design and the securing of the funds that brought a new building for children to completion.
 Marti and Norah are intern supervisors for the Naropa University Early Childhood Education Department so they often have an intern in the classroom for at least one semester each year.

 Both Marti and Norah began practicing meditation at the beginning of their teaching journeys and have found that the two paths inform each other in a very unique way.
-They are inspired to bring their years of training in the Shambhala tradition to a manifestation that nurtures children, families and themselves.
+They are inspired to bring their years of training to a manifestation that nurtures children, families and themselves.